ibm-cloud-docs/containers/cs_clusters.md

 ### Creating a free cluster in the CLI
 {: #clusters_cli_free}

-Before you begin, install the {{site.data.keyword.Bluemix_notm}} CLI and the [{{site.data.keyword.containerlong_notm}} plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install).
+Before you begin, install the {{site.data.keyword.cloud_notm}} CLI and the [{{site.data.keyword.containerlong_notm}} plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install).

-1. Log in to the {{site.data.keyword.Bluemix_notm}} CLI.
+1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
-  1. Log in and enter your {{site.data.keyword.Bluemix_notm}} credentials when prompted.
+  1. Log in and enter your {{site.data.keyword.cloud_notm}} credentials when prompted.
      ```
      ibmcloud login
      ```
      {: pre}

-     If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
+     If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
      {: tip}

-  2. If you have multiple {{site.data.keyword.Bluemix_notm}} accounts, select the account where you want to create your Kubernetes cluster.
+  2. If you have multiple {{site.data.keyword.cloud_notm}} accounts, select the account where you want to create your Kubernetes cluster.

   3. To create the free cluster in a specific region, you must target that region.
 You can create a free cluster in `ap-south`, `eu-central`, `uk-south`, or `us-south`.
 The cluster is created in a zone within that region.
      ```